New Jersey Domestic Violence Attorneys

 Restraining orders are taken very seriously by New Jersey law, and failing to obey a protective order can warrant criminal charges for contempt, requiring a criminal defense.
 A conviction for criminal contempt as a result of a domestic violence act could mean up to 18 months in jail and a fine of up to $10,000.
 A second charge means a mandatory 30-day jail term.
 We understand criminal law, and as a trial lawyer, can help to protect you even if your case moves from a family law matter to a domestic violence criminal case, or even potentially a federal crime, depending on the particular circumstances surrounding the situation.
 We are even experienced New Jersey criminal defense attorneys, so we know what to expect from the opposition, and can be prepared with adequate, compelling testimony to support you.

 If you have questions about restraining orders and possible violations, it is important that you have a trusted domestic violence law firm on your side so that you have a clear understanding of the legal implications of your situation.
-Contact the family law offices of Gallo & Gallo for a dedicated legal representation from a supportive domestic violence attorney.
+Contact the family law offices of New Jersey Family Lawyers for a dedicated legal representation from a supportive domestic violence attorney.

 Free Consultation with a New Jersey Domestic Violence Lawyer

 If you believe that your safety or the safety of your family are at risk because of domestic violence, contact a New Jersey domestic violence attorney right away.
 We can define the courses of action that are available to you as well as help you set up protective measures.
-Gallo & Gallo can give you honest, practical answers to your questions.
+New Jersey Family Lawyers can give you honest, practical answers to your questions.
 New Jersey domestic violence laws can protect you and your loved ones, and we can help you get the protection you deserve.